 Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

-Today, most people spend more time at work than they do with their family.
-The most sacred gift that you can give, besides your love, is your labor.
-What’s the secret to breaking through in this area and how can you take steps toward finding fulfilling work?
-Find something bigger than yourself that you are willing to work for.
+What’s the secret to breaking through in this area and how can you learn how to find fulfilling work?
+Choose something bigger than yourself that you are willing to work for.
 Remember – motive does matter!

 Here’s what Tony has to say: